onetwothr1/audio-ml-template/README.md

 ```
 It will automatically find the best lr and start training with it.
 Graph image of lr_finder is saved in `lr_finder.png`.

+## Note
+If you encounter an error while using a Hugging Face model, in most cases, reducing the batch size resolves the issue.

 # EDA
 ```
 python utils/EDA.py
 ```